noobmadman/idkmalw01/README.md

 I know I know this "malware" is not big deal but thats what I can make.

+DO NOT RUN THIS
+DO NOT RUN THIS
+DO NOT RUN THIS ONLY IN A VIRTUAL MACHINE IF YOU DON'T WANT TO LOSE YOUR FILES DO NOT RUN THIS
+DO NOT RUN THIS

 (THE CODE IS IN THE "main.py" FILE)